Human Rights Policy

 This Policy applies to all members of the IIC community.
 This includes employees, students, members, volunteers, and staff.
 IIC employees will not condone or ignore activities which violate the human rights of students, members, volunteers and staff.
 Discrimination and harassment will not be tolerated in any circumstances.
 IIC managerial staff will ensure that any complaints will be attended to expeditiously and effectively.
-IIC will take appropriate actions and apply appropriate remedies if discrimination or harassment is found.
+IIC will take appropriate actions and apply appropriate remedies, up to and including termination, if discrimination or harassment is found.

 This Policy assumes that an independent procedure is necessary to ensure uniformity and fairness in dealing with complaints, whether they are made by students, members, volunteers or staff.
 It is intended to prevent discrimination and harassment by educating IIC students, members, volunteers and staff as to what constitutes prohibited behaviour.

 IIC recognizes that academic excellence can only be achieved when all students, members, volunteers and staff are free to work, teach and learn in an environment free of discrimination and harassment.